baijum/selenium-python/source/getting-started.rst

 Initially, all the basic modules required are imported.
 The `unittest
 <http://docs.python.org/library/unittest.html>`_ module is a built-in Python
-based on Java's JUnit.
+module based on Java's JUnit.
 This module provides the framework for organizing the test cases.
 The `selenium.webdriver` module provides all the WebDriver implementations.
-Currently supported WebDriver implementations are Firefox, Chrome, IE and Remote.
+Currently supported WebDriver implementations are: Firefox, Chrome, IE and Remote.
 The `Keys` class provides keys in the keyboard like RETURN, F1, ALT etc. The `By` class is used to locate elements within a document.